DOMAIN NAMES www.witiger.com

 This page is for the convenience of students in Prof. Tim Richardson's e-commerce classes.

-It contains a collection of info and links regarding all the marketing issues relevant to domain names.
+It contains a collection of info and links regarding some of the marketing issues relevant to domain names.

 http://www.witiger.com/ecommerce/bookCurrentIsssues2ndEd.htm this unit is in the text